 Palliative care helps people feel better by addressing physical, emotional and spiritual problems that may arise with a serious illness.
 Effective support begins with honest conversations about the patient's goals and priorities.

-Palliative care is available to patients of all ages, at any stage of a serious illness.
-It is not just for patients with terminal conditions.
+Palliative care at home, or wherever you call home, is available to patients of all ages and at any stage of a serious illness.
+It is not only for patients with a terminal condition.
 Learn the differences between palliative care and hospice.

 - Difficulty breathing